Alex Fraley

 Aerospace engineer working across robotics, UAS testing, simulation, and technical analysis.

-I work on engineering problems that need more than theory alone: system evaluation, flight-related analysis, simulation, experimental workflows, and technical work tied to real operating constraints.
+I work on engineering problems involving system evaluation, flight-related analysis, simulation, and technical work tied to real operating constraints.

 VIEW PROJECTS